AyushShuklaa11/Festive_Campaign_Analysis/README.md

 In addition to the main business requests, the following recommended insights were explored during the analysis:

 # Store Performance Analysis
-1.Top 10 Stores by Incremental Revenue (IR): Identify the top-performing stores in terms of incremental revenue generated from promotions.
+1. Top 10 Stores by Incremental Revenue (IR): Identify the top-performing stores in terms of incremental revenue generated from promotions.
-2.Bottom 10 Stores by Incremental Sold Units (ISU): Identify the stores with the lowest performance in terms of incremental sold units during the promotional period.
+2. Bottom 10 Stores by Incremental Sold Units (ISU): Identify the stores with the lowest performance in terms of incremental sold units during the promotional period.
-3.City-wise Store Performance: Analyze how store performance varies by city and identify any common characteristics among top-performing stores.
+3. City-wise Store Performance: Analyze how store performance varies by city and identify any common characteristics among top-performing stores.
 # Promotion Type Analysis
-1.Top 2 Promotion Types by Incremental Revenue: Determine the top-performing promotion types that resulted in the highest incremental revenue.
+1. Top 2 Promotion Types by Incremental Revenue: Determine the top-performing promotion types that resulted in the highest incremental revenue.
-2.Bottom 2 Promotion Types by Incremental Sold Units: Identify the least effective promotion types in terms of their impact on incremental sold units.
+2. Bottom 2 Promotion Types by Incremental Sold Units: Identify the least effective promotion types in terms of their impact on incremental sold units.
-3.Comparison of Promotion Types: Analyze the performance differences between discount-based promotions, BOGOF (Buy One Get One Free), and cashback promotions.
+3. Comparison of Promotion Types: Analyze the performance differences between discount-based promotions, BOGOF (Buy One Get One Free), and cashback promotions.
-Optimal Promotion Type: Determine which promotions strike the best balance between incremental sold units and maintaining healthy margins.
+4. Optimal Promotion Type: Determine which promotions strike the best balance between incremental sold units and maintaining healthy margins.
 # Product and Category Analysis
-1.High-Lifting Product Categories: Identify product categories that saw significant increases in sales from the promotions.
+1. High-Lifting Product Categories: Identify product categories that saw significant increases in sales from the promotions.
-2.Product Responsiveness to Promotions: Analyze specific products that respond exceptionally well or poorly to promotions.
+2. Product Responsiveness to Promotions: Analyze specific products that respond exceptionally well or poorly to promotions.
-3.Correlation between Product Category and Promotion Type Effectiveness: Investigate the relationship between product categories and the effectiveness of different promotion types.
+3. Correlation between Product Category and Promotion Type Effectiveness: Investigate the relationship between product categories and the effectiveness of different promotion types.

 # Visualizations
 Made a Power BI Dashboard for the visualization of the data and fetched important insights from it which helped in our business decision making